 Wickaninnish - Vancouver Island

-This 12" x 16" painting captures mystic qualities of Wickaninnish Beach when the ocean mist rolls in.
-This happens even on a sunny day.
-Located in Pacific Rim National Park, the beach is a massive stretch of sand, dunes and rocks pounded by powerful waves.
+This 12" x 16" painting captures mystic qualities of Wickaninnish Beach when the ocean mist rolls in, which can even happen on a sunny day.
+Located in Pacific Rim National Park, the beach is a wonderful stretch of sand, dunes and rocks pounded by powerful waves.
 No longer available - sold.

 Beach Grass - Pacific Coast